What Services Does SafetyNet Wireless Offer

 - Most recent W-2 or tax return

-Once your Lifeline/ACP application gets approved by the program’s support center, you can apply for the SafetyNet Wireless government assistance program.
-To do so, follow these simple steps:
+Upon approval of your Lifeline/ACP application by the program’s support center, you can proceed to apply for the SafetyNet Wireless government assistance program by following these straightforward steps:

-- If your application gets approved, you will be notified via email.
+- If your application is approved, you will receive notification via email.

 - Unlimited talk